-- 7. For information regarding the proper disposal or recycling of solid waste from a construction site or regarding burning of natural debris from clearing contact the Construction Section of the Environmental Compliance and Enforcement Division - (601) 961-5171 - 8.
-To report oil or chemical spills immediately contact the Mississippi Emergency Management Agency at (601) 352-9100 or 1-800-222-6362 - 9.
-For information regarding the proper handling of pesticides contact the Bureau of Plant Industry of the Mississippi Department of Agriculture and Commerce - (601) 325-3390 or on the Internet at http:// www.mdac.state.ms.us - 10.
-For information or technical assistance regarding soil types, erosivity, or assistance with BMPs contact the local county Soil and Water Conservation District or contact the Mississippi Soil and Water Conservation Commission (601) 354-7645 or on the Internet at http://www.mswcc.state.ms.us - 11.
-For information regarding tree protection or planting contact the Urban Forestry Section of the Mississippi Forestry Commission (601) 359-1386 or on the Internet at http://www.mfc.state.ms.us - 12.
-For information regarding temporary or permanent seeding for erosion control and fertilizer requirements contact the local county extension agent.
-You can find the phone number of your local extension agent in the blue pages of the phone book or on the Internet at http://msucares.com
+- 8. To report oil or chemical spills immediately contact the Emergency Response Section (601) 961-5171 or (601) 352-9100 (after hours) - 9.
+For information regarding the proper handling of pesticides contact the Bureau of Plant Industry of the Mississippi Department of Agriculture and Commerce (601) 325-3390 - 10.
+For information or technical assistance regarding soil types, erosivity, or assistance with BMPs contact the local county Soil and Water Conservation District or contact the Mississippi Soil and Water Conservation Commission (601) 354-7645 - 11.
+For information regarding tree protection or planting contact the Urban Forestry Section of the Mississippi Forestry Commission (601) 359-1386 - 12.
+For information regarding temporary or permanent seeding for erosion control and fertilizer requirements contact the local county extension agent